 Q&A with the course educators

 We are delighted to answer a selection of questions from learners on this course as part of the Q&A in step 3.1.
 The first Q&A will be with the STEM Learning Subject Expert Team.
-Post your questions to step 3.1 by 14 October 2019.
+Post your questions to step 3.1 by 11 May 2020.
 The second Q&A with Tom Bennett, Independent Behaviour Adviser to the UK Department for Education will be on step 5.1.
+Post your questions to step 3.1 by 29 May 2020.

-The course team from the National STEM Learning Centre will be on hand between 23 September April - 15 November 2019 to support you throughout each week of the course.
+The course team from the National STEM Learning Centre will be on hand between 20 April - 29 May 2019 to support you throughout each week of the course.
 After the supported period, please feel free to continue commenting and sharing ideas with other learners.
-You can also participate in STEM Groups to keep discussions going beyond the course and ask other teachers for ideas and support, find out more in step 5.16.

 Jane Winter and Yeasmin Mortuza will be your mentors on this course, discussing the course content with you and helping you make the link between the content and your practice.
 Jane and Yeasmin will record video diaries based on course discussions, allowing you to catch up with the course and recap the key ideas.